Child and Family Development, M.A.

 - Child Care- directors

-Again there is a large range of careers possible for our students.
+Because there is a large range of careers possible for our students, the salaries also vary.
 Here are a few examples:

 - Social and Community Service Managers- $59, 970

 - OSU Extension Specialist- $46,462